gold package

 User Acceptance Page

-A signature page wherein the user accepts the user-oriented policies (in the Gold Package these are the AUP, Password Policy, Remote Access Policy, Data Classification Policy, Confidential Data Policy, Mobile Device Policy, and Retention Policy) and agrees to abide by their contents.
+This is a signature page wherein the user accepts the user-oriented policies and agrees to the stated terms before being provided access.
+In the Gold product these user-oriented policies include: AUP, Password Policy, Remote Access Policy, Data Classification Policy, Confidential Data Policy, Mobile Device Policy, and Retention Policy.
+With the User Acceptance page your users agree to abide by their contents.

-These commonly-used forms will help create a paper trail to ensure compliance with the applicable polices.
-Forms provided are:
+These commonly-used forms will help create the required paper trail to ensure compliance with the applicable policies.
+The forms provided for you include:

 • Security Incident Report